astolarz/link-board/README.md

 This was originally written to run on a Raspberry Pi, but I have since switched to running it on ESP32-based microprocessors.
 It will likely still run on a Raspberry Pi, but I have not tested it on one in a while, so use at your own risk.
 That said, an ESP32, Raspberry Pi, or even WS2812/NeoPixel is not required to run this code, as there is a rudimentary command line output of the light rail data.

+## Inspiration
+When I was just getting started learning Rust, [waldenhillegass](https://github.com/waldenhillegass) posted their [link-map](https://github.com/waldenhillegass/link-map) project to the Seattle subreddit, and thought "I should do that, but in Rust!", so I did :)

 ## Requirements
 - A Puget Sound One Bus Away API key.
 Information on how to obtain a key can be found [here](https://www.soundtransit.org/help-contacts/business-information/open-transit-data-otd).
 The site says to allow for up to 20 business days to get a key, but I got mine in about 20 miuntes (during business hours).
 YMMV.
 API documentation can be found [here](https://developer.onebusaway.org/api/where).